naemon/naemon.github.io/documentation/usersguide/cachedchecks.md

 <img src="images/cachedchecks.png" border="0" style="float: right; clear: both;" alt="Cached Check Logic" title="Cached Check Logic">

 When Naemon needs to perform an on-demand host or service check, it will make a determination as to whether  it can used a cached check result or if it needs to perform an actual check by executing a plugin.
-It does this by checking to see if the last check of the host or service occured within the last X minutes, where X is the cached host or service check horizon.
+It does this by checking to see if the last check of the host or service occurred within the last X minutes, where X is the cached host or service check horizon.

 If the last check was performed within the timeframe specified by the cached check horizon variable, Naemon will use the result of the last host or service check and will *not* execute a new check.
 If the host or service has not yet been checked, or if the last check falls outside of the cached check horizon timeframe, Naemon will execute a new host or service check by running a plugin.